 As such, we can turn to intra-human comparisons to uncover more human- or domain-specific features (Figure 2).
-There is, however, an important distinction between interpreting inter- and intra-species conservation due to the reduced timescale of evolutionary changes within a species.
-In general, the higher selection constraints within coding regions of the genome imply that these regions are highly conserved.
-While performing such an analysis, one can also align homologous coding regions within a single human genome, such as proteins originating from the same structural domain family.
-This can especially elucidate domain-specific features (Figure 2b).
+There is, however, an important distinction between interpreting inter- and intra-species conservation due to the huge disparities in the associated evolutionary timescales.
+While performing such an analysis, one can also align homologous coding regions not only between individuals, but also within a single human genome (i.e., paralogs), such as proteins originating from the same structural domain family.
+In particular, this can be used to elucidate domain-specific features (Figure 2b).

 Similar to the dN/dS ratio in cross-species comparisons, selective pressure on coding regions can be quantified using fraction of synonymous to nonsynonymous polymorphisms (pN/pS) at any site (Figure 2).
-In addition, evolutionary pressure can also be quantified during intra-species comparison using the ratio of rare to common variants at each site as rare variants are under negative selection and an enrichment of rare variants implies that the site is under higher selective pressure.
-Furthermore, genomic variations that are increasing in frequency within a human population (positive selection) could help identify a new gain-of-function event (such as a new protein-protein interaction) that increases the fitness of the species.
+In addition, evolutionary pressure can also be quantified during intra-species comparison using the ratio of rare to common variants at each site as rare variants are under negative selection.
+A depletion of common variants as compared to rare variants implies that the site is under higher selective pressure.
+Furthermore, genomic variants that are increasing in frequency within a human population (positive selection) may help identify a novel gain-of-function event (such as a new protein-protein interaction).
+Some of these domain-specific events may be beneficial to the species.
 Comparative genetics/genomics studies have already uncovered a growing list of genes that might have experienced positive selection during the evolution of human and/or primates \cite{PMID:16494531}.
-These genes offer valuable inroads into understanding the biological processes specific to humans, and the evolutionary forces that gave rise to them.
+These genes offer valuable inroads into understanding the biological processes specific to humans, as well as the evolutionary forces that gave rise to them.

 There is one additional confounding factor to consider while identifying disease-associated variants.
-Genes associated with a disease are identified by detecting deleterious variants affecting genes within diseased individuals more often than in healthy populations.
+Some variants occur in a correlated fashion within the population and these variants are said to be under linkage disequilibrium and linkage disequilibrium has already been observed for many common variants.
+Genes associated with a disease are identified by detecting deleterious variants that are affecting genes within diseased individuals more often than in healthy populations.
 This might be misleading, however, because the variants associated with this gene might be correlated with other unanalyzed variants in the genome.
-Variants that are correlated to each other in the population are said to be under linkage disequilibrium.
 Hence, all variants (including the variants within a gene) statistically associated with a disease might not be causative and additional analysis may be required to identify the real disease-causing mutations.
-It is also important to note that while a single mutation may be associated with Mendelian diseases, the clan genomics hypothesis states that the combination of common, rare, and de novo variants that arose recently within a clan increases a person’s risk of getting a complex disease \cite{PMID:21962505}.
+It is also important to note that while a single mutation may be associated with Mendelian diseases, a recent hypothesis postulates that the combination of common, rare, and de novo variants that arose recently within a familial lineage increases a person’s risk of getting a complex disease \cite{PMID:21962505}.
 We need to annotate the effect of individual variants, however, before we can predict the collective outcome of a large number of de novo variants.

 Deleterious Effects of Variations on Protein Function: